 Product Description Cloud Servers

-A cloud server is a virtual server with a fixed or custom configuration that runs on Selectel's physical resources.
-Selectel uses the KVM hypervisor for virtualizing physical resources.
+A cloud server is a virtual server with a fixed or custom configuration that runs on Selectel physical resources.
+Selectel uses the KVM hypervisor as the virtualization system for physical resources.

 If mandatory information system attestation, the use of only certified security tools, or the processing of personal data of the first and second protection levels is required, deploy the server in a certified cloud.

 In addition to standard cloud servers, you can create preemptible servers with a discount of up to 75%.
-A preemptible cloud server runs continuously for no more than 24 hours and can be stopped by Selectel at any time.
-Preemptible servers are not covered by the terms of use.
+A preemptible cloud server runs continuously for no more than 24 hours and may be stopped by Selectel at any time.
+Terms of use do not apply to preemptible servers.

 Cloud servers can be created in different regions.
-Learn more about available locations in the Availability Matrix.
+Learn more about available locations in the Availability Matrix instructions.

 Working with cloud servers is supported via user types and roles, projects, and project limits and quotas.